 Both islands tend to have better swimming beaches on their eastern coasts and the further north you go.
 The west coasts of both islands are rugged and contain many cliffs battered by large waves due to the stronger winds and unsettled weather.
 That said, there are still some fine beaches for swimming and surfing which often have iron sand in the North Island, a black volcanic sand which can get very hot on a sunny day.

-The longest beach in New Zealand is the 90 mile beach, which is really about 60 miles long.
-This beach is famous for its huge sand dunes that are vast enough to resemble the Sahara Desert.
-This beach occupies the north western coastline of the North Island, it is a major tourist attraction and it also doubles as a road at low tide.
+The longest beach in New Zealand is the Ninety Mile beach, which in reality is about 60 miles long.
+This beach is famous for its huge sand dunes that resemble the Sahara Desert in places.
+Located on the north western coastline of the North Island, it is a major tourist attraction and it also doubles as a road at low tide.

-New Zealand also has some great surf breaks in both islands.
-The most famous break is situated west of Hamilton in a small town called Raglan.
+New Zealand has many fine surf breaks on both islands.
+The most famous break is west of Hamilton in a small town called Raglan.
 Raglan is known for its unusually long surf rides and is a part of surfings world circuit.
-Other great surf spots can be found in Taranaki, the North Islands south coast, and Gisborne.
+Other great surf spots can be found in Taranaki, the North Islands south coast, and the Gisborne region.

 Author & photographer: David Johnson (Virtual New Zealand).
 Providing a credit or link is appreciated.